Overview

 • Lameness Exam: The horse is evaluated at various gaits to determine if lameness can be seen by your veterinarian.
 This may be done with an assistant trotting the horse in hand, on a lunge line, or occasionally while the horse is being ridden.

-• Flexion Tests: May be helpful if the lameness is subtle or there are no obvious signs of a problem (Figure 2); they involve bending or “flexing” a joint for up to 1-2 minutes.
+• Flexion Tests: These may be helpful if the lameness is subtle or there are no obvious signs of a problem (Figure 2); they involve bending or “flexing” a joint for up to 1-2 minutes.
 The horse is then immediately trotted off & evaluated for an increase in lameness.
 If a particular flexion test increases the lameness, your veterinarian may want to do further testing on that body part to determine if it is the cause of the lameness.

 • Nerve or Joint Blocks (“Diagnostic Analgesia”): A local anesthetic is injected either around nerves or directly inside of a joint to desensitize specific structures on the horse’s limb (Figure 3).
 The horse is then evaluated again to watch for lameness.
 If the lameness improves after an area is desensitized, then the lameness is assumed to be coming from that location.